How to Stay Motivated?

 Turn an otherwise dull learning material into a cool rap.
 It’s alright if it’s not Kanye-worthy, so long as it keeps you motivated and the material gets stuck in your head.
 You can also try turning the material you’re learning into a series of funny rhymes, or creating an acronym out of them like Algebra’s infamous “Please Excuse My Dear Aunt Sally,” where each letter represents the order you must go to solve an equation; parenthesis, exponents, multiplication, division, addition, and subtraction.

 Change Your Study Time

 If you’re feeling totally drained and can’t focus to save your life because you’re studying after class and work at around 6 pm or 9 pm, then how about you wake up two hours earlier than usual and study in the morning when your mind is a little fresher?
 Of course, that won’t work if you’re not a morning person, in which case, cramming for a test might be a better option after midnight.

 You won’t learn anything by hitting the books for hours on end.
 You need a break that involves more than just closing your textbook and eating a Snickers bar.
 You need to get up, do some exercise.
-Maybe walk around the block, or hit up your favorite fast food restaurant and enjoy a meal for a half hour or an hour.
+Maybe walk around the block, or hit up your favourite fast-food restaurant and enjoy a meal for a half-hour or an hour.
 Just remember to get back to studying right after.